 8. Quit Smoking and Alcohol

-People who smoke are at a higher risk for developing back problems in the future.
-Smoking is not only harmful for the back, it is also bad for the heart and overall health.
-Try to quit smoking if you smoke heavily.
-Also reduce your alcohol intake, as that also makes a person more prone to ill health.
+People who consume alcohol and those who smoke are at a higher risk for developing back problems in the future.
+Smoking is not only harmful for the back, but also for the heart and overall health.
+Therefore, try to quit smoking and reduce your alcohol intake to help your back.

 9. Rest Well

-Using the right pillow and mattress that support the spine at all the right places is a must.
+Adjust your sleeping position.
+Using the right pillow and mattress that support the spine in all the right places is a must.
 During sleep, the muscles of the back also need rest and a good mattress will make sure of that.

 The mechanism of acupuncture is said to stimulate the nervous system.
 It is said to have pain-relieving qualities that might be useful in treating back and neck pain.